The Optical Tube Performance Of Skywatcher 6″ Dob

 - The Sky-Watcher Virtuoso GTi 150P – or its manual sibling, the Heritage 150P, are a lot more compact than the 6” Classic and the f/5 focal ratio offers a much wider possible field of view – though it’s more demanding on eyepieces.
 The GTi mount provides full motorized tracking and GoTo capabilities, while the tabletop design and collapsible tube of the 150P make transport and storage a lot easier.

-- The Orion SkyQuest XT6 has spring-tensioned altitude bearings which are an improvement on the bicycle brake handles of the 6” Classic, a superior 2” Crayford focuser with a brass compression ring and no silly adapters, and an easier to use red dot finder for aiming.
+- The Apertura AD6 has a superior 2” Crayford focuser with a brass compression ring and no silly adapters, and an easier-to-use red dot finder for aiming.

 $500-$700

-- The Apertura AD8/Zhumell Z8/Orion SkyLine 8 (all of which are identical) offers nearly double the light gathering ability and 30% more resolving power of a 6” Dobsonian like the 6” Classic.
+- The Apertura AD8 offers nearly double the light gathering ability and 30% more resolving power of a 6” Dobsonian like the 6” Classic.
 You also get a dual-speed 2” Crayford focuser, a superior mount design, a 9×50 right-angle finder, and a high-quality 30mm SuperView 2” wide-angle eyepiece with this excellent telescope package.

 For more information on what telescope is best for you and your budget, check out our Telescope Rankings and Best dobsonian telescopes article.